doitintl/docops/README.md

-# Doing DocOps at DoiT
+# DocOps at DoiT

-*A miscellaneous collection of DocOps resources*
+*A general project to help with doing DocOps at DoiT*